-Family self-sufficiency program (FSS program).
-The program established by a PHA within its jurisdiction in accordance with 24 CFR part 984 to promote self-sufficiency of assisted among participating families, including the coordination of supportive services to these families (24 CFR 984.10342 U.S.C.
-1437u).
+- Family self-sufficiency program (FSS program).
+The program established by a PHA within its jurisdiction to promote self-sufficiency among participating families, including the coordination of supportive services to these families (24 CFR 984.103). - Family share.

-Family share.
 The portion of rent and utilities paid by the family.
-For calculation of family share, see 24 CFR 982.515(a).

-Family unit size.
-The appropriate number of bedrooms for a family, as determined by the PHA under the PHA subsidy standards.

-Federal agency.
-A department of the executive branch of the federal government.

-Foster Child Care Payment.
-Payment to eligible households by state, local, or private agencies appointed by the State, to administer payments for the care of foster children.
+For calculation of family share, see 24 CFR 982.515(a). - Family unit size.
+The appropriate number of bedrooms for a family, as determined by the PHA under the PHA subsidy standards. - Federal agency.
+A department of the executive branch of the federal government. - Foster Child Care Payment.
+Payment to eligible households by state, local, or private agencies appointed by the State, to administer payments for the care of foster children. - Full-time Student.

-Full-time Student.
 A person who is attending school or vocational training on a full-time basis (carrying a subject load that is considered full-time for day students under the standards and practices of the educational institution attended).
-See 24 CFR 5.603.

-Funding increment.
-Each commitment of budget authority by HUD to a PHA under the consolidated annual contributions contract for the PHA program.

-Gender identity.
-Actual or perceived gender-related characteristics.

-Gross rent.
-The sum of the rent to owner plus any utility allowance.
+See 24 CFR 5.603. - Funding increment.
+Each commitment of budget authority by HUD to a PHA under the consolidated annual contributions contract for the PHA program. - Gender identity.
+Actual or perceived gender-related characteristics. - Gross rent.
+The sum of the rent to owner plus any utility allowance. - Group home.

-Group home.
 A dwelling unit that is licensed by a State as a group home for the exclusive residential use of two to twelve persons who are elderly or persons with disabilities (including any live-in aide).
-A special housing type: see 24 CFR 982.610 614.
+A special housing type: see 24 CFR 982.610 614. - Handicap.

-Handicap.
 Any condition or characteristic that renders a person an individual with handicaps.
-(See person with disabilities.)
+(See person with disabilities.) - HAP contract.

-HAP contract.
 Housing assistance payments contract.
-A written contract between the PHA and an owner for the purpose of providing housing assistance payments to the owner on behalf of an eligible family.

-- Head of household.
-The adult member of the family who is the head of the household for purposes of determining income eligibility and rent. - Household.
+A written contract between the PHA and an owner for the purpose of providing housing assistance payments to the owner on behalf of an eligible family. - Head of household.
+The adult member of the family who is the head of the household for purposes of determining income eligibility and rent.

+- Household.
 A household includes additional people other than the family who, with the PHA's permission, live in an assisted unit, such as live-in aides, foster children, and foster adults. - Housing assistance payment.
 The monthly assistance payment by a PHA, which includes: (1) A payment to the owner for rent to the owner under the family's lease; and (2) An additional payment to the family if the total assistance payment exceeds the rent to owner.